umputun/spot/README.md

 ### Passing variables from one script command to another

-Spot allows to pass variables from one command to another.
+The spot allows passing variables from one command to another.
 This feature is especially useful when a command, often a script, sets a variable, and the subsequent command requires this variable.
 For instance, if one command creates a file and the file name is needed in another command.
-To pass these variables, user must use the conventional shell's export directive in the initial script command.
+To pass these variables, a user must use the conventional shell's export directive in the initial script command.
 Subsequently, all variables exported in this initial command will be accessible in the following commands.

 For example: